Clarence Spady: Early career

 On graduation, Spady worked with Greg Woods at his studio in Englewood, New Jersey.
 Although he was primarily tasked with odd jobs, he was eventually able to take part in recording sessions with artists such as the Johnson Family.
-In the early 1980s Spady toured with Touch of Class (Band) for two years, before joining Pennsylvania based singer Greg Palmer’s band for six years.
-In the early 1990s Spady played in Michigan funk bands for two years before returning home to Scranton.
+In the early 1980s, Spady toured with Touch of Class for two years, before joining Pennsylvania based singer Greg Palmer's band for six years.
+In the early 1990s, Spady played in Michigan funk bands for two years before returning home to Scranton.

 Solo career

 Spady found little opportunity to form an R&B band in his home town so returned to his blues roots and put together the West Third Street Blues Band.
-For sixteen years he worked as a union operator during the day while playing music at night.
+For 16 years he worked as a union operator during the day while playing music at night.
 The band soon started writing and recording their own songs which culminated with the 1996 release of Nature of the Beast for the Evidence Music label.
 Spady was at the time listed as one of the top 40 blues artists under 40 by Living Blues, and subsequently nominated as Best New Blues Artist for the 1997 W.C.
 Handy Awards (now Blues Music Award).
-In 2008 Spady released his second album, Just Between Us with Severn Records.
+In 2008, Spady released his second album, Just Between Us with Severn Records.
 Once again the album was well received and was nominated for a Blues Music Award in 2009.

 Surrender

-In 2021 Spady released Surrender, a strikingly personal collection reflecting on his life and career.
+In 2021, Spady released Surrender, a personal collection of songs reflecting on his life and career.
 Spady has made no secret of his battles with drugs and alcohol in the past, challenges which inspired the writing in this album.
-The album received favourable reviews from critics on its release, with Elmore Magazine's Jim Hynes commenting that “Spady has found his comfort zone at the intersection of Blues and Soul”.
+The album received favourable reviews from critics on its release, with Elmore Magazine's Jim Hynes commenting that "Spady has found his comfort zone at the intersection of Blues and Soul".